microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

 ## Limitations:
  * Currently only tested on the native DXR path of the Fallback Layer.
  * Compute-path Fallback Layer:
-   * Compute-path TDRs on newer NVIDIA drivers.
+   * The sample TDRs on newer NVIDIA drivers.
 Use 398.82 drivers.
    * Barycentric visualization (option 2 and 3) doesn't render properly.
  * Shadow pass is buggy due to incorrect ray generation.
  * Mipmap calculation is incorrect and uses too low of an LOD for distant objects.